The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 If the Camino de Santiago pilgrimage route is on your radar, then there’s a high chance you’ve heard of the small village of Saint Jean Pied de Port.
 This French Basque town is nestled at the foothills of the Pyrenees mountains and sits picturesquely along the scenic River Nive.

-The Camino Frances is a journey of 484 miles (779 km).
+The Camino Frances is a journey of 484 miles (779 km) from St Jean Pied de Port.
 This life-changing journey twists through forests, the meseta, villages, and historic cities, and follows one of the grandest pilgrimage routes in the world.

 But that entire journey, that first step, for most, begins here, in the medieval village of Saint Jean Pied de Port France.

-This is the complete guide for those starting the Camino Frances pilgrimage from Saint-Jean-Pied-de-Port France.
+This is the complete guide for those starting the Camino de Santiago from Saint-Jean-Pied-de-Port, France.

 Table of Contents